BereketAbera/printf/README.md

 ## How to use the fuction

+### `_printf(FORMAT_STRING, ARGUMENTS)`
+The `format string` is where you will pass the special values listed below The `argments` are the corresponding values for the format string special values

-You can call the _printf fuction with the following arguments
+You can call the _printf fuction with the following arguments in the FORMAT string
 ### -%c
 To print a character
 ### -%s